Gareth Wigan: Life and career

 He held numerous positions including Production Executive at 20th Century Fox, co-Vice Chairman at Columbia TriStar Motion Picture Group, a co-founder at The Ladd Company, production consultant at Columbia and more.

 Death

-Gareth Wigan died at his Los Angeles home on February 13, 2010 at the age of 78.
+Gareth Wigan died at his home in Los Angeles on 13 February 2010, at the age of 78.
 Divorced by his first wife, Heather Germann, and pre-deceased by his second wife, Georgia Brown, he was survived by his third wife, Patricia Newcomb, and four children.
 A dedication to Wigan appears at the end credits of the 2010 film Kick-Ass.